The best life insurance for seniors in June 2023

 • Slow turnaround time

-Mutual of Omaha offers several different final expense policies to account for older adults with varying health concerns.
+Mutual of Omaha offers a wide array of final expense policies to account for older adults with varying coverage needs and health concerns.
+This is also an easy way for people over age 60 to get life insurance with no medical exam.

-Final expense insurance, also called burial insurance, is a type of permanent coverage designed to pay a small death benefit to cover end-of-life expenses, like a funeral.
+Final expense insurance, also called burial insurance, is a type of permanent coverage that doesn’t expire and is designed to cover end-of-life expenses, like a funeral.
 Maximum coverage amounts are typically between $20,000 and $40,000.

-Mutual of Omaha also offers a guaranteed issue life insurance option, which is costlier, but offers near-certain approval.
+Mutual of Omaha also offers guaranteed issue life insurance, which is another final expense option.
+It’s costlier than a simplified issue policy, but offers near-certain approval.

 award icon